Movement Disorders Journal

 Movement Disorders, the official Journal of the International Parkinson and Movement Disorder Society, is a highly read and referenced journal covering all topics of the field - both clinical and basic science.
 Subscribers receive supplements on special topics in addition to the monthly issues of the journal.

 The impact factor of an academic journal is a performance measure based on the yearly average number of citations to recently published articles during the previous two years.
-This latest statistic marks the eighth consecutive year that the impact factor for the journal has increased.
-Furthermore, it shows nearly a 6% increase, rising from 5.68 in 2014.
+This latest statistic marks the ninth consecutive year that the impact factor for the journal has increased.
 The continued increase in impact factor reflects the number of citations resulting from the high quality research being published in Movement Disorders.

 The latest impact factor is extremely significant, primarily because an impact factor over 6 now makes Movement Disorders a highly competitive publication among all neurology titles.
 It also will expand interest and quality of the articles submitted for publication.
 There are few basic neuroscience journals with an impact factor between 6 and 10, which likely will make Movement Disorders more attractive for articles on experimental topics in the field.